 It has all of the things you’d want in a good large (or in this case, giant) dog food.
 It is made with nutritious proteins, like chicken and turkey meal, is loaded with glucosamine and chondroitin for joint health, and it is fortified with probiotics to ensure proper digestion.

 All dogs require basic obedience training from a young age, but, given their eventual size and strength, training is especially important for giant dog breeds.

 Be sure to check out our comprehensive list of dog commands, and be sure that you have all of the training tools you’ll need.

-All discussions about beds for giant dog breeds should begin and end with the Big Barker.
+All discussions about beds for giant dogs should begin and end with the Big Barker.

-Giant breeds frequently suffer from a number of health problems.
-Some of these problems can be avoided by purchasing your dog from a high-quality breeder, and others may be kept at bay through proper nutrition, exercise and veterinary care.
+Giant breeds frequently suffer from a number of common health problems.
+Some of these problems can be avoided by purchasing your dog from a high-quality breeder, and others may be kept at bay through proper nutrition, exercise, and veterinary care.

 However, a few common diseases of giant dog breeds can occur despite the best efforts of their keepers.